michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.1.3 =
+* Fixed a bug that custom columns could not be updated properly in the taxonomy definition page (edit-tags.php).
 * Added `class_exists()` checks for sample custom field type classes for the demo plugin.

 = 3.0.1.2 - 03/04/2014 =